In this article, I’m sharing the top questions to ask a financial advisor in 2024.

 Key Takeaways

-• There are over 300,000 financial professionals in the U.S. with confusing titles, making it difficult for people to know how to choose a financial advisor.
+- There are 300,000+ financial professionals in the U.S. Without any legal standardization of titles or designations, it’s difficult for people to know how to choose a financial advisor.

-• Knowing the top questions to ask a financial advisor can help you properly evaluate different professionals and avoid hiring the wrong one.
+- Knowing the top questions to ask a financial advisor can help you properly evaluate different professionals and hire the right one for your needs.

-• The best financial advisors will display patience during the interview process and be prepared to answer all of your questions.
+- The best financial advisors will be patient during the interview process and prepared to respectfully answer all of your questions.

 How to Choose a Financial Advisor